jmbenck/django-unity-webgl/README.md

 ## Unity:
 Lets start by understanding the Unity WebGL structure.

-This is what a WebGL build, straight from Unity should look like:
+This is what a WebGL build straight from Unity should look like:
 ![](https://github.com/jmbenck/Django-UnityWebGL/blob/master/demonstration/UnityWebGLExport.png)
 > WebGL project builded from Unity.